obulka/electricipy/README.md

 ### Timelapse

-There is a commandline tool named 'timelapse' that can be used to easily connect to and shoot a timelapse.
+There is a command line tool named 'timelapse' that can be used to easily connect to and shoot a timelapse.
 Run `timelapse -h` to see the usage information.
 An example use would be `timelapse --iso 100 --ss 1 -c sony -n 10 -v`.
 Use Ctrl+C to abort the timelapse at any time.

 ### Stepper Motor Control